 If you are expected to completely rely on government-paid benefits like Food Stamps or subsidized health insurance even when working in the US on an H1B visa, the new rule will:

 - Not allow you to enter the US.

 - USCIS will deny you visa extension or change of status applications.

 Are H1B Visa Workers Affected?

-The new rule is applicable for application filed using form I-539 (commonly used for H4 extensions), Form I-129 (Commonly used for work related visa like H1B, L etc.)
+The new rule is applicable for applications filed using form I-539 (commonly used for H4 extensions), Form I-129 (Commonly used for work-related visas like H1B, L, etc.)

 The good news is that children studying in government public primary (elementary), middle and high schools are not considered a public charge.
 At this time, the subsidized food in school lunch is also not part of the rule.

-As per my opinion, H1B and L visa workers will not be affected much as they already get health insurance from employer and are self sufficient in managing their home expenses.
+As per my opinion, H1B and L visa workers will not be affected much as they already get health insurance from employers and are self-sufficient in managing their home expenses.